 For this shirt, I put his name on the back too.
 Since I didn’t have anything to line it up with I just fold the vinyl in half (non-sticky side together) and make a little crease in it and then line that up with the crease on the shirt.

-I laid that on the back side and pressed it again.
+I laid that on the backside and pressed it again.
 I put another Teflon under the shirt when I do two sided.

-My 5 year old loved how it turned out – well he only cared there was a car on it!
+My 5 year old loved how it turned out – well, he only cared there was a car on it!

 Thanks for stopping by!
-Have a great day!
+Have a creative day!